mkdocs/mkdocs/docs/user-guide/configuration.md

 search engine.
 The following config options are available to alter the behavior of the search plugin:

-##### **prebuild_index**

- Generates a pre-built index of all pages, which should load much faster than building the index in the browser on each page load.
-Note that the pre-built index is only created if the necessary dependencies (node.js) are available when `mkdocs build` is run.
-Any failures are ignored silently with the expectation that the index can be built in the browser.

- **default**: `True`

 ##### **separator**

 A regular expression which matches the characters used as word separators when